RitwikGupta/smallholder-irrigation-dataset/src/labels/README.md

 ### Labeling guidelines
 Labeling one image takes about 2 minutes.

+1. Click on the id of the first location you want to label in the left hand sidebar.
-1. Move the timelapse curser to the most recent image
+2. Move the timelapse curser to the most recent image.
+It is important to do this for every new location, otherwise the time listed will be incorrect.
-2. Move it back in time until you find an image that is in a dry season month (for Zambia, 6-10), has no clouds, and is in 2016 or later.
+3. Move it back in time until you find an image that is in a dry season month (for Zambia, 6-10), has no clouds, and is in 2016 or later.
+If there are no such images, submit the empty survey and move on.
-3. Label this image.
-4. Continue this process until all eligible images have been labeled.
+4. If you find a valid image, click on the area being labeled to pull up the survey.
+Fill out "Year 1".
+If there are parts of the area suspected to have smallholder irrigation, label them using the pin function in Google Earth Pro.
+Name these using your initials, followed by an id number (make sure each within the same area has a unique name).
+Report the name of the pin as well as the latitude and longitude in your survey.
+5. Continue this process until all eligible images have been labeled, filling out as many of the "Year" tabs in the survey as is necessary.
+If there are places where smallholder irrigation is suspected that have already been pinned for a previous year, you can omit including the latitude and longitude and simply report the unique name of the pin, since you already gave its coordinates in the survey under a previous year.
+6. Submit the survey and move on to the next area to be labeled.

 ### Exporting Labels
 Once you have labeled the locations in your survey, use the "Export Collected Data" button in the Collect Earth Launcher to retrieve your labels.
+If you have also placed pin locations for areas likely to represent smallholder irrigation, you can also export these as a `.kml` file as a redundancy.